daniel-grimm/reference-material/tools/VSCode.md

 # VS Code
 VS Code is a great lightweight text editor that supports extensions.

+# Dev Containers
+Dev containers are a novel feature of Visual Studio Code that allow for consistent, repeatable, development environments.

+Every developer has run into the issue of a node version being out of sync with the one required to run the project and therefore weird issues start appearing.
+Dev Containers solves this inconsistency by providing a Docker container in the .devcontainers folder that a developer can start and launch into an environment that is consistent with the setup of other developers on the team.

 # Recommended Extensions

 ## Error Lens